Stenotrophomonas Maltophilia

 S maltophilia has few pathogenic mechanisms and, for this reason, predominantly results in colonization rather than infection.
 The main virulence factors that lend to disease pathogenesis include production of a variety of extracellular enzymes, evasion of host immune response, and triggering intense tissue inflammation.

-If infection does occur, invasive medical devices are usually the vehicles through which the organism bypasses normal host defenses.
-Bacterial factors that contribute toward colonization of respiratory tract or prosthetic devices such as intravascular, surgical catheters and endotracheal tubes include cationic surface charge, flagella and fimbriae, which assist adhesion, and biofilm formation.
+When infections do occur, invasive medical devices often serve as the means by which the organism evades the body's normal defenses.
+Factors that facilitate the colonization of the respiratory tract or prosthetic devices—such as intravascular catheters, surgical catheters, and endotracheal tubes—include a cationic surface charge, flagella, and fimbriae, which aid in adhesion and biofilm formation.
+[43]

 Epidemiology